-UTTC is fully accredited through the Higher Learning Commission to include the provision of online programs of study and continues to collaborate with the North Dakota Tribal College System (NDTCS) and the North Dakota University System (NDUS) to ensure a seamless transfer between tribal and state colleges within the State.
-Certificate, associate of applied science, and baccalaureate programs of study continue to be aligned with tribal and non-tribal workforce needs to improve students' employment opportunities upon graduation.
+employment opportunities upon graduation.
+UTTC is fully accredited through the Higher Learning Commission until 2030 to include the provision of online programs of study and continues to collaborate with the North Dakota Tribal College System (NDTCS), and the North Dakota University System (NDUS), to enrich a seamless transfer between tribal and state colleges.